-An update was presented at Culture and Inclusion Board on 10th July.
-Full evaluation of success being completed, progress of Individuals highlighted at Have a Go Days will be followed to measure impact.
 2.4.3 Response peer leads will continue to work with POD to develop coaching, mentoring and high potential programme for operational personnel.
 Sessions to promote leadership message and behaviours utilising 'Colours' methodology.
-April - June SM Baldwin has led a Leadership Workshop with Response Department and Station Managers to trial on 3 rd May.
+April - June Station Manager has led a Leadership Workshop with Response Department and Station Managers to trial on 3 rd May.
 After Evaluation this will now be delivered at St Helens on 22 rd May.
-Mo Jogi to deliver Leadership Behaviours Presentation to Station Managers, which will then be delivered to the Stations.
-July- September SM Baldwin has delivered the first Leadership Workshop to St Helens.
+Mo Jogi to deliver Leadership Behaviours Presentation has been delivered to Station Managers, which will then be delivered to the Stations.
+July- September Station Manager has delivered the first Leadership Workshop to St Helens.
 Wallasey, City Centre and Bootle/Netherton to be completed in Autumn.
-Station Managers have begun to deliver the Leadership Behaviours Presentation from Mo Jogi 2.4.4 Review processes through engagement sessions with POD, Command Groups, coaches, and station management teams.
+Station Managers have begun to deliver the Leadership Behaviours Presentation from Equality, Diversity and Inclusion Team.
+October - December Leadership workshops continue to be developed across Command group leads, with final sessions due to be completed during Jan 24.
+This will then be rolled out across all Stations and Fire Control.
+2.4.4 Review processes through engagement sessions with POD, Command Groups, coaches, and station management teams.
 2.5.
 Implement a structured framework for familiarisation, training and exercising with Cross Border neighbouring FRS'.
 2.5.1 Fully embed structured 4 tier approach with Cross Border neighbouring FRS' to include: Home and away station visits.
 Top 12 risk scenario training.
-SM MOONEY April - June Top 12 Risk training calendar set up and underway with monthly matrix in place.
+SM Response April - June Top 12 Risk training calendar set up and underway with monthly matrix in place.
 Stations with cross border neighbours continuing to invite to 12 risk training where arrangements are possible.
 Portal page set up to capture 4 levels of cross border training and meetings to continue with SM group to continue engagement with home and away visits, Top 12 and EN1 visits.
 T12 risk template created in line with station image.
 PORIS methodology to risk, SSRI number and relevant SOP captured Q1